Important actions to put your affairs in order

 Close up of hands holding pencil about to write on a blank sheet of paper

 Getting older can sometimes prompt people to reassess priorities and start planning for the future, both in terms of financial security and taking care of loved ones.
-In this article, we'll consider some areas you might want to think about
+In this article, we'll consider some of these areas.

 1. Write or update an existing Will